 As with many wild edibles, the smaller the shepherd’s purse plant leaves are, the tenderer… but the more time it takes to harvest a serving of it.
 It is still good after the flowers come out, but if you wait too long, as the leaves grow bigger, they grow bitter.

 Rinse a bunch of rosettes and attached flowers several times, then soak them a while, then snip off the very bottom of the stem where the roots attach. then treat them like lettuce in a sandwich, a salad with other greens.
 They are also good spread around on any cooked dish, wherever you might use parsley or similar.

 Then snip off the tubers and the few rootlets attached to each one.
-Soak and wash them assiduously (rattle them around in several changes of warm water for a while), boil them a few minutes till they are soft (or cook them in a microwave with a little water in a covered bowl), and enjoy.
+Soak and wash them assiduously (rattle them around in several changes of warm water for a while), boil them a few minutes till they are soft, and enjoy.
 They look and taste like extremely small potatoes.

 Also, the core of the stalks is quite tasty; just cut off the tops and peel of any tougher green leaves till you get down to the white centers (think of leeks).
 Saute or boil them a little and combine with other vegetables.